karmaniverous/smoz/.stan/system/stan.todo.md

     while vitest continues to pass.
 This keeps the build pipeline green given tsconfig.rollup.json includes src/**/*.ts and compiles test sources.

+- Fix host method binding in plugin:
+  - Updated install() to invoke host.addCommand / host.registerCommand /
+    host.command via .call(host, …) to preserve `this` for class-based hosts.
+  - Prevents silent registration failure in tests where methods rely on `this`, resolving the remaining vitest assertion on missing commands.

 - Spawn-env normalization (first pass):
   - Introduced a reusable helper (src/cli/util/spawnEnv.ts) that prefers get-dotenv’s buildSpawnEnv when available and falls back to prior normalization.